andreas-mausch/andreas-mausch.github.io/posts/2022-12-07-open-source/index.md

 In the second part of this post I want to share the power of software which works even without an internet connection.
-Even though I do have a very stable connection and cannot complain about bad internet, I still love the feeling of independent / autarkic software, which guarantees it will run tomorrow the same way it runs today.

 # Ugly examples of closed source software